iqtree/iqtree.github.io/doc/Estimating-amino-acid-substitution-models.md

     iqtree2 -s <alignment> -mdef <.GTRPMIX.nex file> -m GTRPMIX+C60+G4

 The optimizer in IQ-TREE by default initializes exchangeability rates to be all equal, which are the least biased but may make the subsequent optimization quite slow.
-If users have a good guess of the rate values, the option `--gtr20-model` can be used.
-For example, `--gtr20-model LG` will intialize the exchangeability to that of the LG model before optimization.
+If users have a good guess of the rate values, the option `--init-exchange` can be used.
+For example, `--init-exchange LG` will intialize the exchangeability to that of the LG model before optimization.
 Choosing good starting values can make estimation considerably faster.
 Apart from LG, users can specify any matrix, including those defined by the `-mdef` option with a [NEXUS model file](Complex-Models#nexus-model-file).
 Another use of this option is to _test the robustness_ of the optimizer with different starting points.

 Note that the user can estimate exchangeabilities jointly with weights of the profiles, branch lengths, and rates.
 This can be very time-consuming.
 If the goal is to optimize exchangeabilities, one can fix the other parameters to reasonable estimates (for eg. fixing branch lengths and rates has been shown to perform adequately for the estimation of exchangeabilities).